AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="remove-attr"></a> ⚡️ remove-attr

-Removes attributes from DOM nodes.
-Will run only once after page load.
+Removes the specified attributes from DOM notes.
+This scriptlet runs only once after the page load (DOMContentLoaded).

 Related UBO scriptlet:
 https://github.com/gorhill/uBlock/wiki/Resources-Library#remove-attrjs-